Last updated on:

 The motorized control on this makes aligning the objects significantly easier.
 However, the only thing to look out for is the control cord which can be a bit tricky to manage as it could change the view if you pull it too hard on the motor mechanism.

-The Red Dot Pre-Finder on the scope helps align the unit with its target viewing.
+The Red Dot Pre-Finder on it helps align the unit with its target viewing.
 However, it could take a while getting a clear focus with this.
 But that will definitely improve when you spend more time getting used to the functions and adjustment procedures.

 It is lightweight and has a robotic mount system that makes mapping easier.
 Also, the Vixen-style dovetail receiver that comes with a single locking knob keeps the unit under your control during crucial calculations and reading.